ICPE: An Item Cluster-Wise Pareto-Efficient Framework for Recommendation Debiasing

 \subsubsection{Ablation Study}

-In this part, we conduct ablation study to analyze the functionality of the three components of ICMT (i.e.,cluster-wise re-weighting (CR), popularity disentanglement (PD), and contractive loss (CL)).
-Table \ref{ablation} shows the performance of ICMT and its variants on all three datasets utilizing LightGCN as the base recommendation model.
-We introduce the variants and analyze their effects respectively:
+In this part, we conduct an ablation study to analyze the functionality of the main components of ICPE (i.e., item cluster-wise re-weighting (CR), popularity discrepancy-based bisecting clustering (PD), and counterfactual inference (CI)).
+Table \ref{ablation} shows the performance of ICPE and its variants on all three datasets using LightGCN as the backbone recommender model.
+We introduce the variants and analyze the component effects respectively:

-(1). \textit{Remove Cluster-wise Re-weighting (w/o CR)}: The most significant long-tail accuracy degradation occurred without the re-weighting strategy, which implies that niche items tend to obtain higher weights because of their weak relationship with popularity embedding.
-This proves that clustering the items and treating the recommendation target as a multi-objective optimization problem can greatly improve the performance of the model in the long-tail space.
+(1). \textit{Remove \textbf{C}luster-wise \textbf{R}e-weighting (w/o CR)}: The most significant debiasing ability and overall accuracy degradation occurred without the re-weighting strategy.
+This proves the effectiveness of our proposed method: clustering the items and treating the recommendation target as an item cluster-wise multi-objective optimization problem can greatly alleviate the inherent bias issues of the model and improve its performance.

-(2). \textit{Remove Popularity Disentanglement (w/o PD)}: After taking away the popularity embedding and perform clustering on the item embedding distribution, we find that Coverage and APT are significantly worse, meaning that the vanilla user embedding is biased by the item popularity.
-On the other hand, with the participation of popularity embedding, user interest embedding in ICMT alone reflects the users' true preference, which can thus explore more niche items and improve the long-tail performance.
+(2). \textit{Remove \textbf{P}opularity \textbf{D}iscrepancy-based Bisecting Clustering (w/o PD)}: In this variant, we replace the item clustering method with \textit{AE-KMeans}.
+After ignoring the item popularity factor and performing clustering only in the item representation space, we find that the overall performance gets dropped.
+This result validates that item popularity should be a necessarily concerned during its clustering process and our popularity discrepancy-based clustering method can help distinguish different item cluster-wise optimization objectives.

-(3) \textit{Remove Contractive Loss (w/o CL)}: We can see that the long-tail results downgrade without the contractive regularization, manifesting that the niche items are boosted after regularizing with contractive Jacobi gradients.
+(3) \textit{Remove \textbf{C}ounterfactual \textbf{I}nference (w/o CI)}: If the user global propensity causal path is kept, we find that the debiasing metrics get harmed heavily, indicating that using the combined causal model for inference is biased by the item popularity.
+On the other hand, with the participation of counterfactual inference, we perform inference purely based on the user's individual interest, which can better reflect the user’s true preference.

-To sum up, the combination of these three strategies (i.e., ICMT) yields the best performance, proving that all the three components of ICMT are effective and work collaboratively to improve the long-tail recommendation performance and overall accuracy.
+To sum up, the combination of the above strategies (i.e., ICPE) yields the best performance, proving that all the components of ICPE are effective and work collaboratively to improve the recommendation debiasing performance and overall accuracy.